-- Importance of hospitality to the hotel guest and the hotel entrepreneur - Managing the delivery of hospitality - Total quality management (TQM) applications - Developing a service management program
+- Importance of hospitality to the hotel guest and the hotel entrepreneur - Managing the delivery of hospitality - Total quality management (TQM) applications - Developing a service management program sional experience in hotels and restaurants, are the basis of this chapter.
+A chapter devoted to hospitality seems essential, since the staff of the front office very often represents the only direct contact the guest has with the hotel.

-FIGURE 11-1

-A well-informed hotel staff contributes to an enjoyable guest stay.
-Photo courtesy of Wyndham Reading Hotel, Reading, Pennsylvania.
+Figure 11-1 A well-informed hotel staff contributes to an enjoyable guest stay.
+(Photo courtesy of Lincoln Plaza Hotel & Conference Center, Reading, Pennsylvania.)